Time AuditOperator playbook

 Reconciling delivery8 min2 minOne click confirms receipt; substitutions auto-handled

-Posting bill6 min0.5 minAuto-pushed to QuickBooks/Xero with COGS classification
+Posting bill6 min0.5 minSynced or staged for QuickBooks/Xero with configured mapping

 Total per supplier per cycle72 min~7 min

-The savings per supplier per cycle: 65 minutes.
+The model savings per supplier per cycle: up to 65 minutes.

-For an operator with 8 active suppliers cycling weekly, that's 8.7 hours saved per week.
-Annualized: ~430 hours per year.
-At $40/hour, that's $17,200 in operator time recovered, every year, forever.
+For an operator with 8 active suppliers cycling weekly, that model suggests up to 8.7 hours saved per week.
+Annualized: up to ~430 hours per year.
+At $40/hour, that's up to $17,200 in operator time recovered if the workflow actually shifts from manual entry to exception review.

 The hours that don't show up in the table